Drag Race España season 3

+The winner of the season was Pitita, with Vania Vainilla as runner-up.

 Production

 Promotion

 The production company, World of Wonder, released a 15-second teaser on social media.
 The clip showcases the host, Supremme de Luxe, traveling throughout the galaxy with the season three contestants (without showing their faces).

-The twelve contestants were announced on 19 March 2023.
-Contestants in the season included The Switch Drag Race alumni Pakita and Clover Bish, who became the franchise's second cisgender female contestant, following Victoria Scone from the British adaptation.
+Twelve contestants were announced on 19 March 2023.
+Participants include The Switch Drag Race alumna Pakita as well as Clover Bish, the Drag Race franchise's second cisgender female contestant, following Victoria Scone from the British adaptation.

+The third season of Drag Race España is the first in the franchise to introduce a previously eliminated contestant in to the series: The Macarena, featured on the first season, was introduced as a surprise thirteenth contestant in the season premiere.

 Contestants

 Ages, names, and cities stated are at time of filming.